Desoto school bus, FedEx truck collide

 The front of the school bus struck the driver’s side of the FedEx truck.

-According to officers, there were children on the school bus, but no injuries were reported.
+According to police, there were children on the school bus, but no injuries were reported.
+WREG is checking back with authorities on whether there were any injuries.

 We will update this page when more information is released.